scrapy/scrapy/docs/topics/settings.rst

 Default: ``None``

-The name of the region associated with the AWS client.
+The name of the region associated with the AWS client (e.g. ap-east-1).

 .. setting:: BOT_NAME